Bjelke-Petersen Dam: Recreation activities

-Both are on Haager Drive and are managed by the South Burnett Regional Council.

 Fishing

 The dam is stocked with bass, golden perch, silver perch and southern saratoga.
 Additionally eel-tailed catfish, spangled perch and bony bream are present naturally.
 A Stocked Impoundment Permit is required to fish in the dam.
 The Bjelke-Petersen Dam Fishing Classic is held every October.

 Illegally introduced sleepy cod and red-claw crayfish are maintaining breeding populations.
 In 2002, Tilapia were posing a threat to the dam, resulting in the need for pipeline screening to be implemented in an effort to stop eggs and larvae entering the dam.